surround-deakin-team/Surround_document/README.md

 ![editing 2](https://user-images.githubusercontent.com/48539509/57824909-fbf41300-77df-11e9-95db-449085910721.jpg)

-then path is set for python and move on next step.
+Path is set for python and move on next step.

 4.)
 Open command prompt.

 5.)
 Type python to ensure that python is successfully installed in your system.